 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 Probability of occurrence with control?
-Further action required Slips, trips and falls - bankside All LVWWC is well designed to minimise slip & trip hazards All to wear suitable footwear No equipment to be left on footpaths etc. Damage or other issues to footpaths etc. should be reported to Club Rep and mitigation measure put in place as appropriate.
-Low Slips, trips and falls - boatshed All Some lighting installed in boatshed Equipment should be placed in tidy piles Improve storage in boatshed Improve lighting in boatshed Impact from falling boats - boatshed All Encourage members to take care in boatshed Medium Improve storage in boatshed Vehicles / traffic All LVWWC is well designed to minimise traffic hazards to pedestrians.
+Further action required Slips, trips and falls - bankside All LVWWC is well designed to minimise slip & trip hazards All to wear suitable footwear No equipment to be left on footpaths etc. Damage or other issues to footpaths etc. should be reported to Club Rep and mitigation measures put in place as appropriate.
+Low Slips, trips and falls - boatshed All Lighting installed in boatshed.
+Storage keeps equipment and boats tidy.
+Low Impact from falling boats - boatshed All Boat storage racks limit the chance of this happening.
+Members to be advised to ask for assistance when racking / unracking boats if they are not confident doing this alone.
+Low Vehicles / traffic All LVWWC is well designed to minimise traffic hazards to pedestrians.
 Recommend pair-carrying of boats to ensure good visibility when crossing trafficked areas.
 Report incidences of dangerous driving to Club Rep. Low Muscular / skeletal injury when lifting / carrying boats All Coaches to practise & model safe manual handling techniques.
 Coaches to brief participants on safe manual handling techniques.
 Encourage pair- or multiple-person carrying of boats.
 Low Falling in water All LVWWC is well designed to minimise hazards of falling in water.
-Only members wearing appropriate PPE (helmet & BA as a minimum; more may be required depending on the level of engagement with the session) should cross
+Only members wearing appropriate PPE (helmet & BA as a minimum; more may be required depending on the level of engagement with the session, weather, etc.) should cross the barrier between footpath and whitewater courses.
+Low

-What are the hazards?
-Who might be harmed and how?
-What are you already doing to control the risks?
-Probability of occurrence with control?
-Further action required the barrier between footpath and whitewater courses.
+What are the • What are you already doing to control the risks?
+Probability of Further action hazards? harmed and occurrence with required how? control?
 Abuse / discriminati on All Club has formal rules and codes of conduct for both members and coaches.
-Club has an appointed trained Welfare Officer with terms of reference set by British Canoeing.
-All coaches to have completed Safeguarding training and refreshers as mandated by British Canoeing.
+Club has an appointed trained Welfare Officer with terms of reference set by PaddleUK.
+All coaches to have completed Safeguarding training and refreshers as mandated by PaddleUK.
 All coaches have undergone DBS checks.
 Low